goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 permalink: /docs/ardupilot/
 ---

-WORK IN PROGRESS

 **CAUTION** -- DO NOT PROCEED WITH PROPELLORS ATTACHED.
 We will be energizing the airframe/motors and they pose a risk if left attached to motors.
-Put them aside until we get ready to fly.
 {: .notice--info}

 ## Bind RX